CFSebastian/OOP_2/src/main/java/proiect/README.md

 -addComponent(Component component) - use inside the code to easily add components
 -addComputer(Computer computer)  - use inside the code to easily add computers
 -selectComponent(String type) - prompts the user to select a type of component from a list
--buildPc() - helps the user build the pc and verify the components compatibility, gives suggestions and rates said pc at the
+-buildPc() - helps the user build the pc and verify the components compatibility, gives suggestions and rates said pc
 -recommendPc(String performance) - recommends a list( that is sorted from cheapest to expensive) of computers depending on the performance that the user is searching
 -selectPc() -  list all the computers in the memory and prompts the user to select his choice
 -getComponentListOf(String type) -  gets a list of components depending on what type is selected